 2) Our genetically enhanced successors won't grow old and die, but will be effectively immortal, barring accidents which mean certain brains have to be restored from digital backup.

-3) Posthumans will be innately smarter than us, not just in the narrow, autistic sense of intelligence measured by contemporary IQ tests, but a more empathetic intelligence.
+3) Posthumans will be innately smarter than us, not just in the narrow autistic sense of intelligence measured by contemporary IQ tests, but also a more empathetic intelligence.
 To use a non-scientific term, our descendants will be "wiser" than contemporary humans.

-But first, I want to outline a very different, bioconservative vision, perhaps best represented today by the distinguished geneticist at University College London, Professor Steve Jones.
+But first, let us outline a very different, bioconservative vision, perhaps best represented today by the distinguished geneticist at University College London, Professor Steve Jones.